ElektraInitiative/libelektra/doc/help/kdb-cmerge.md

 - `-s <name>`, `--strategy <name>`: which is used to specify a strategy to use in case of a conflict

+Strategies have their own [man page](/doc/help/elektra-cmerge-strategy.md) which can be accessed with `man elektra-cmerge-strategies`.

 ## Return value

 0 on success.